Marketing and Sales Promotions Strategy

 The full benefit of a test of this nature may not be realised in the UK market which is relatively homogeneous and small geographically.
 If the approach is successful in the launch market it could provide significant benefits in accelerating access to a large market such as the USA and the multi-national market of Europe.

-Retail provides a second channel to create awareness and to generate traffic to the product.
+Retail provides a second channel to create awareness and to generate traffic to the platform.

 The advantage of piggy-back promotion that utilises a retail chain is that it is possible to test a variety of creative approaches at extremely low cost.
 The second advantage is that response can be tracked to a very precise locality and attributed to a specific promotional approach.